eldendo/EDlisp64/README.md

 # EDlisp64
 a very minimal list processor for the c64
-Under construction

-Current version:
-Just a simple frame for further development
+It is very slow, but it works

 ![screenshot](./edlisp015.png)